makentenza/ocp-redis-cluster/README.md

         # oadm policy add-scc-to-user anyuid system:serviceaccount:redis-cluster:redis

-#### Following this instructions a 3 Redis Cluster Node will automatically created, properly shard Nodes so data is automatically sharded across multiple Redis nodes.
+#### Following these instructions a 3 Redis Cluster Node will automatically be created, properly shard Nodes so data is automatically sharded across multiple Redis nodes.
 In order to operate the Cluster (Adding Nodes, Removing Nodes, Resharding the Cluster) follow the [Offical Documentation](https://redis.io/topics/cluster-tutorial)